netreconlab/ParseCareKit/README.md

 }
 ```

+## Customising Parse Entities to Sync with CareKit

 There will be times you need to customize entities by adding fields that are different from the standard CareKit entity fields.
 If the fields you want to add can be converted to strings, it is recommended to take advantage of the `userInfo: [String:String]` field of a CareKit entity.
 To do this, you simply need to subclass the entity you want customize and override all of the methods below `new()`,  `copyCareKit(...)`, `convertToCarekit()`.
 For example, below shows how to add fields to OCKPatient<->Patient:

 ```swift